RodrigoPAml/TasksAPI/README.md

 # Layers

-The project has a layered structure as follows.
+The project has a layered structure as follows:

 ![image](https://github.com/user-attachments/assets/64e72fce-3414-4816-8668-91877f938ba4)

+Note: persistence and infraestructure are the same in my project

 ## API (Presentation)